 CSIRO’s technology arm, Data61, and the Concurrent Systems Research Group at the University of Sydney have developed the “Red Belly Blockchain” as a graduate of CSIRO’s ON Prime pre-accelerator program.

-Concurrent Systems Research Group and CSIRO today announced the first results of their Amazon Web Services cloud infrastructure experience.
-Red Belly Blockchain has been tested on 1,000 machines in over 18 regions, including North and South America, Europe, and Australia.
+In this Paragraph, Red Belly Blockchain has been tested on 1,000 machines in over 18 regions, including North and South America, Europe, and Australia.

 According to the CSIRO report, Red Belly Blockchain could carry out 30,000 transactions per second from different sites, indicating an average transaction time of three seconds.

 The capacity of the Ethereum blockchain (ETH) is 15 transactions per second; however, the maker, Vitalik Buterin, plans to increase this with ZK-SNARK to 500 in order to validate mass transactions.

 According to a CSIRO report published last July, Blockchain-named Red Belly deploys the Byzantine consensus which is an algorithm that accomplishes transactions without proof of work and increasing energy consumption.